 Carol purchased her home on Sycamore on Loon Lake in January 2000.
 However, she first visited Heller's Pointe in 1963 and continued visits throughout the years.
 Her sister still owns the family home at the end of Maple Lane.
 Carol can remember the grocery store/gas station, the rental fishing boats, the campground and she loves the history and legends of Loon Lake!
-Carol has been on the Board for seven years and a past Vice President.
+Carol has been on the Board since 2008 and a past Vice President.
 She currently has an "encore" job with AVI Food Systems after spending 35 years in the fire protection industry.
 Carol says, “Loon Lake is my constant and I am working hard to preserve it for all my children that visit the compound at Camp Aunt Carol!”

 Tena and her husband Rick moved into their new home at Loon Lake on December 24, Christmas Eve in 2003!
 What a time to move in!
-They have lived at Big Lake for over 20 years and were excited about lakefront living for the first time.
+They lived at Big Lake for over 20 years and were excited about lakefront living for the first time.
 Their home is on 600, the sixth home coming out from the boat launch.
 Tena is currently employed by Parkview Health as a registered nurse, splitting her week between Parkview Whitley and the Randalia campus in Fort Wayne.
 In her spare time, she enjoys her flower gardens, fishing and crafts.
-Tena and Rick havd a son who lives in California and a daughter in Fort Wayne.
+Tena and Rick have a son who lives in California and a daughter in Fort Wayne.
 She is about to get her fifth grandchild and enjoys them all very much.
 They love swimming and all the other activities the lake has to offer.
 Tena says, “Life just doesn’t get any better than being at the lake!
 It brings people together!”